allen-garvey/phoenix-umbrella/apps/artour/README.md

   * Create image sizes and import images to database `mix guggenheim <folder_path>`
   * If there is a four digit year in the folder name, separated from other words by spaces, underscores or hypens it will be used as the year for the imported images
   * Optionally you can pass a second argument that will be used as the description for all imported images
+  * 2 thumbnails will be generated, one that crops to the center, and another that uses conserve energy algorithm to warp to a square image